huyhoangtran00/ML-Project---Child-Mind-Institute-/README.md

 2. **Threshold Tuning:**
    - Adjust thresholds to minimize prediction errors.
+   - Optimize the ensemble performance using the QWK score.

 3. **Evaluation:**
    - Compare ensemble performance with individual models.
-   - Metrics used: RMSE, MAE, and R-squared.
+   - Metrics used: QWK and RMSE.